ddantas42/Algorithms/lab03/README.md

 # Algorithm tester
-This is a C program design to test the effiency and compare de number of operations performed of 5 algorithms: Bubble Sort, 2x Bubble Sort Optimized, Selection Sort and Insetion Sort in intege arrays.
+This is a C program design to test the effiency and compare de number of operations performed of 2 algorithms: Merge Sort and Quick Sort in intege arrays.
 The program will then create an array using the two macros: ```SIZE``` and ```ORDER```.
 ORDER is the order of the array generated (0 for ascending, 1 for descending, 2 for random) SIZE is the size of the array alocated